A Rational Model of Dimension-reduced Human Categorization: Background

 \subsection{Models of human category learning}

-Categorization groups instances based on similar features.
+Categorization groups instances with similar features.
 Category representations enable accurate predictions and consistent generalizations.
 Cognitive models of categorization make various assumptions about category representations.
 For example, the prototype model \citep{reed1972pattern} assumes that categories can be represented as abstract prototypes.
-People assign an instance to the category with the most similar prototype.
+People assign an instance to the category with probability proportional to the similarity to the prototype.
 The exemplar model \citep{nosofsky1986attention} considers a category to include all its known members.
-Although these classical models have been supported by empirical evidence \citep{nosofsky2018tests}, they are limited to supervised settings and a fixed number of categories.
-The rational model of categorization (RMC) \citep{anderson1991adaptive} offers a different perspective on human categorization.
+However, these classical models are confined to a fixed number of categories.
+The rational model of categorization (RMC) \citep{anderson1991adaptive} offers a different perspective.
 It postulates that human categorization results from adapting to the optimal prediction of features.
 RMC models categories as probability distributions and performs Bayesian density estimation.
 Denote $x_n\in\mathbb{R}^d$ and $c_n$ the new observation and its category assignment, respectively, and $\textbf{x}_{n-1}$ and $\textbf{c}_{n-1}$ the set of previous observations and their category memberships, respectively.
 The (posterior) predictive distribution of the features for a new observation is given by

 The formulation decomposes the prediction task into two parts: the prior bias towards a particular category and the likelihood of an observation belonging to that category.
-The prior can take the form of a Chinese restaurant process (CRP) \citep{blackwell1973ferguson}, a sequential process that builds up the assignments $\textbf{c}_{n-1}$, allows for infinite many categories.
+The prior can take the form of a Chinese restaurant process (CRP) \citep{blackwell1973ferguson}, a sequential process that over $\textbf{c}_{n-1}$ that allows for infinite many categories.
 The probability of assigning a sample to an existing category $k$ is proportional to the number of existing samples $M_k$.
 Meanwhile, a new category emerges with probability proportional to a concentration parameter $\gamma > 0$: